 Forest was felled from around Rātā to north of Taihape, ahead of the construction of the main trunk railway line between 1885 and 1905.
 In the 2010s, the land was mostly used for sheep and cattle farming, and some dairying, with extensive pine forests west of Hunterville.

 One of the North Island’s largest remaining tracts of intact conifer–broadleaf forest lies within Whanganui National Park (which was established in 1986).
-Karioi was the site for the region’s first planting of pine forest in 1927.
+The region’s first pine forest was planted at Karioi in 1927.

-The tribes of the Whanganui region each trace their main line of descent from one of three canoes: the Aotea, the Tākitimu or the Kurahaupō.
+The tribes of the Whanganui region each trace their main line of descent from one of three canoes: the Aotea, the Tākitimu and the Kurahaupō.

 Ngā Rauru Kītahi take their name from the ancestor Rauru Kītahi, who lived in the Waitōtara area before the arrival of the Aotea canoe.
 His people, Te Kāhui Rere, intermarried with the descendants of Turi, captain of the Aotea.